Meet The Team

 Grace began her career working with the early intervention and preschool-age population.
 She has worked in the public school setting for the past 4 years, where she provides speech and language therapy to a variety of students, primarily those on the Autism Spectrum.
 She is skilled at providing therapy for various speech and language disorders, including articulation/phonology, receptive/expressive language, social/pragmatic language, fluency, and childhood apraxia of speech.

 Grace has experience collaborating and working with a multidisciplinary team consisting of special education teachers, board-certified behavior analysts, occupational and physical therapists, fellow speech-language pathologists, and families!
+She believes that caregivers and families are a vital part of speech therapy and she provides strategies and activities to facilitate speech and language development at home.

 M.S.
 CCC-SLP